 Whatever Happened To ...
-The Instant Hospitals Built In Wuhan For COVID-19 Patients?
+The Instant Hospitals Built For COVID-19 Patients In Wuhan?

 From an urban planning perspective, too, Pan says the hospitals occupy strategic locations within Wuhan, so if the hospitals are abandoned, it'll be a missed opportunity to do something valuable with the sites.
 If the buildings aren't demolished, he'd like to see them converted into other uses — perhaps a rehab facility or even a museum.
 "But the obstacle is: How well was it built to be able to withstand longer-term use and conversion?" says Pan.

 Many have also asked whether the "instant hospital" model can be adopted by other countries to fight the pandemic.
 Although prefabricated hospitals are gaining popularity, Pan says no one besides China has the resources or cost-effective labor to follow suit.
-It would be "prohibitively expensive," for any other country, he says.
+It would be "prohibitively expensive" for any other country, he says.

 "These [makeshift hospitals] were very effective in treating patients [in China], especially mild cases," says Huang.
 "They prevented infections that would have happened if those patients had been sent home to crowded living situations."